DefectDojo/Documentation/docs/features.rst

     finding as the original while marking the viewed finding as a duplicate.
     Clicking the "Mark as duplicate" button on a similar finding will mark that finding as a duplicate of the viewed finding.
-If a similar finding is already marked as a duplicate, then a 'Reset duplicate status' button is shown instead which will remove the duplicate status on that finding along with marking it active again.
+If a similar finding is already marked as a duplicate, then a "Reset duplicate status" button is shown instead which will remove the duplicate status on that finding along with marking it active again.